tuannz2911/RaycastedEntityOcclusions/README.md

+Latest version: v1.2.2

+The latest version can currently only be found on Modrinth https://modrinth.com/plugin/raycasted-entity-occlusion/

-This is a simple server-side plugin for PaperMC (May also work with Spigot, this is untested) that hides entities from players if they do not have line-of-sight.
+This is a simple server-side plugin for PaperMC (May also work with Spigot, this is untested) that hides/culls entities from players if they do not have line-of-sight.
 All raycasts are run async to reduce performance impact.
 Use cases:

 - To prevent mob nametags from being visible through walls